NhatNQuang/image-captioning/README.md

 ### 1.1.
 Dataset

-[cite_start]The project utilizes a subset of the **Flickr Image Dataset** (originally known as Flickr30k dataset) from Kaggle[cite: 1]. [cite_start]Flickr30k is a standard benchmark dataset for sentence-based image description, containing 158,000 image captions[cite: 2]. [cite_start]Specifically, Flickr30k Entities, an extension of Flickr30k, augments these captions with coreference chains linking mentions of the same entities across different captions for the same image, and associates them with manually annotated bounding boxes[cite: 2].
+[[cite_start]](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset)The project utilizes a subset of the **Flickr Image Dataset** (originally known as Flickr30k dataset) from Kaggle.
+Flickr30k is a standard benchmark dataset for sentence-based image description, containing 158,000 image captions.
+Specifically, Flickr30k Entities, an extension of Flickr30k, augments these captions with coreference chains linking mentions of the same entities across different captions for the same image, and associates them with manually annotated bounding boxes.

-In this project, to optimize resources, we used only the **first 50 images** from the Flickr30k dataset, along with their corresponding comments. [cite_start]Each of these 50 images has **more than one comment**[cite: 1].
+In this project, to optimize resources, we used only the **first 50 images** from the Flickr30k dataset, along with their corresponding comments.
+Each of these 50 images has **more than one comment**.
 For evaluation purposes, BLEU Score calculation is performed only on the **first 10 images** of this 50-image set to conserve time and computational resources.

 ### 1.2.
 Model Survey and Selection Process